Bishes-Maharjan/streamify/README.md

 ## 🙏 Acknowledgments

-- Original tutorial that inspired this project
+- Original tutorial for the base functionality
-- Stream.io for their excellent APIs
+- Stream.io for their excellent real-time APIs
-- The Next.js and NestJS communities
+- The Next.js and NestJS communities for documentation and support
 - Google OAuth for authentication infrastructure

 ## 📧 Contact